-According to police, a 25-year-old female was detained on Wednesday in connection with the ongoing investigation into the possible murder of her boyfriend, 33-year-old Romanian national Popa Andrei.
+According to police, a 25-year-old female was detained on Wednesday in connection with the ongoing investigation into the possible murder of 33-year-old Romanian national Popa Andrei.

 DNA results have yet to reveal the identity of a decomposed corpse found buried in rural Larnaca last week, with police speculating the body may belong to Andrei who went missing on July 22.

 A 26-year-old Indian male, who was arrested by Turkish Cypriot police in the north and handed over to Greek Cypriot authorities last week, reportedly admitted to police investigators he was responsible for Andrei’s death, saying the two men had an argument over money.

 Police said the female suspect, described in the media as the suspect's lady friend, was detained on suspicion she had withheld information in the ongoing murder investigation.